Chia-Network/chia-docs/docs/03consensus/overflow_blocks.md

 The normal case is where the deficit starts at 16, and goes down to zero within the sub-slot, and resets back to 16 as we finish the slot and start a new one.
 In the case that we don't manage to reduce it to 0 within the end of the slot, the challenge chain and infused challenge chain (if present) continue, and the deficit does not reset to 16.
 Blocks (including overflow blocks now), keep subtracting from the deficit until we reach 0.
 When we finish a sub-slot with a zero deficit, the infused challenge chain is included into the challenge chain, and the deficit is reset to 16.

-This requirement is added to prevent long-range attacks, and is described in detail in the Countermeasures section below.
+This requirement is added to prevent long-range attacks, and is described in detail in [Section 3.14](/docs/03consensus/attacks_and_countermeasures#51-46-attack "Section 3.14: Attacks and Countermeasures").
 The vast majority of sub-slots will have >=16 blocks, therefore it does not affect normal operation very much.

 <figure>
 <img src="/img/deficit.png" alt="drawing"/>